influentialpublishers/props-check/README.md

   }
 ```

-`PropsChecks` returns `null` if spec and test have the exact same props.
+`PropsCheck` returns `null` if spec and test have the exact same props.

 ## `PropsCheck.custom`